lsst-sqre/sqr-000/index.rst

 :tocdepth: 1

 Technical notes (hereafter, *technotes*) are a new documentation medium for `LSST Data Management <http://dm.lsst.org>`_ staff to publish stand-alone documents that are native to the web.
-Technotes are written in reStructuredText, version controlled on GitHub, built with the same stack as DM's software documentation, and made universally citeable `digital object identifiers (DOIs) <http://www.doi.org>`_ through Zenodo_.
+Technotes are written in reStructuredText, version controlled on GitHub, built with the same stack as DM's software documentation, and made universally citeable with `digital object identifiers (DOIs) <http://www.doi.org>`_ provided through Zenodo_.

 This document describes the Technote platform and will be updated as the platform evolves.